britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 RTT information may be used to infer the occupancy of queues along a path;
 indeed, this is part of its utility for performance measurement and diagnostics.
-When a link on a given path has excessive buffering (on the order of hundreds of milliseconds or more; a situation colloquially referred to as "bufferbloat"), such that the difference in delay between an empty queue and a full queue dwarfs normal variance and RTT along the path, RTT variance during the lifetime of a flow can be used to infer the presence of traffic on the bottleneck link.
+When a link on a given path has excessive buffering (on the order of hundreds of milliseconds or more), such that the difference in delay between an empty queue and a full queue dwarfs normal variance and RTT along the path, RTT variance during the lifetime of a flow can be used to infer the presence of traffic on the bottleneck link.
 In practice, however, this is not a concern for passive measurement of congestion-controlled traffic, since any observer in a situation to observe RTT passively need not infer the presence of the traffic, as it can observe it directly.

 In addition, since RTT information contains application as well as network delay, patterns in RTT variance from minimum, and therefore application delay,